See recommended books by BRBA members and others! BRBA's own guide, Pushed and Consented, is available on the Resources page.

-Pregnant and birthing people are frequently denied a range of fundamental rights normally associated with constitutional personhood, including the right to life, physical liberty, bodily integrity, due process of law, equal protection, and religious liberty - based solely on their pregnancy status.
-This denial of fundamental rights extends to midwives and other health professionals who care for pregnant and birthing families.
+Pregnant and birthing people are frequently denied a range of human rights including the right to life, physical liberty, bodily integrity, autonomy, privacy, due process of law, equal protection, religious liberty, and informed consent - based solely on their pregnancy status.
+This denial of human rights extends to midwives and other health professionals who care for pregnant and birthing families.

-There is a grave need for knowledgeable lawyers, coordinated strategy, and resources.
-There has been no organization with the capacity to address all these cases.
-BRBA aims to fill that void by increasing the capacity of lawyer across the country to identify these issues and take on these cases.
+There is a grave need for knowledgeable lawyers, coordinated strategy, and resources to address these issues.
+BRBA aims to fill that void by increasing the capacity of lawyers all over the world to identify these issues and take on these cases.

 ... in virtually all cases the question of what is to be done is to be decided by the patient — the pregnant woman — on behalf of herself and the fetus.